scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 1. For each branch in a sum type we have a distinct `case` in the pattern match; and
 2. Each `case` corresponds to a product type with the pattern written in the usual way.

-Let's see this in code.
+Let's see this in code, using an example ADT that includes both sum and product types:
-Remember in the general case, we can have

 - `A` is a `B` or `C`; and
 - `B` is a `D` and `E`; and